← Back to Bands

 Album: Master of Puppets (1986)

-Battery opens with a deceptive calm before exploding into one of Metallica’s most thrilling bursts of energy.
-It is one of the songs that best captures the violence and precision of their 1980s thrash peak.
+Battery opens with a deceptive acoustic intro before exploding into one of Metallica’s most thrilling bursts of 1980s thrash energy.
+It is fast, violent and precise without feeling messy.

 Album: Metallica / The Black Album (1991)

-The Unforgiven showed Metallica could create drama and atmosphere in a very different way from their thrash material.
-It is moody, layered and emotionally direct without ever becoming lightweight.
+The Unforgiven showed Metallica creating drama in a different way from their thrash material.
+It is moody, layered and emotionally direct, with a structure that flips the usual ballad formula into something darker.

 Album: Kill ’Em All (1983)